lukxsx/auction-platform/README.md

 3. If all plugins fail the authentication, set the login attempt as failed

 ### Admin authenticator
-An example (and default) authenticator plugin is provided with the project.
+An example authenticator plugin is provided with the project.
-This [plugin](src/authenticators/50-AdminAuthenticator.ts) checks if the username and password match the admin user account set in the environment variables.
+This [plugin](src/authenticators/50-DefaultAuthenticator.ts) checks if the username and password match the admin user account set in the environment variables.

 ## Configuration
 Configuration is done using environmental variables.
-For local development, you can create .env files in both root directory.
+For local development, you can create .env files in both frontend and backend directories.

 | Variable       | Setting                        |
 |----------------|--------------------------------|